bbc/peaks.js/README.md

 Refer to the [API documentation](doc/API.md) for details of all the available configuration options and the API methods and events, and to [Customizing Peaks.js](doc/customizing.md) for more information on advanced customization options.

-If you're having difficulty, please refer to the [Frequently Asked Questions](doc/faq.md) page.
+If you're having difficulty, please refer to the [Frequently Asked Questions](doc/faq.md) page or raise an [issue](https://github.com/bbc/peaks.js/issues).

 # Demos